* Market ratchets up U.S. jobs data bets after strong ADP

 measures after cutting interest rates to record lows last month

-and announced a 400 billion euro loan programme for banks.
+and announcing 400 billion euros of new loans for banks.

-Market focus will be on details of the ECB's four-year loan
+Markets will be looking for details of the four-year loan

-scheme, which is supposed to be contingent on banks lending the
+scheme, which will be contingent on banks lending to companies

 Investors will also parse Draghi's comments to see how far